-Simon & Garfunkel vs. Kruder & DorfmeisterFor their first album, the Austrian electro duo Kruder & Dorfmeister did an homage to the Richard Avedon photo on Simon & Garfunkel's album Bookends, which contained the hit "Mrs. Robinson."
-If you disregard Pete Kruder's moustache, the similarity is perfect!
+Simon & Garfunkel vs. Kruder & DorfmeisterFor their 1993 album G-Stoned, the Austrian electro duo Kruder & Dorfmeister did an homage to the Richard Avedon photo on Simon & Garfunkel's 1968 album Bookends, which contains the hit "Mrs. Robinson."
+If you disregard Pete Kruder's moustache, the similarity is spot-on!

-Massive Attack vs. Flying LotusEven if the electo act Flying Lotus's music doesn't sound like Massive Attack's distinctive Bristol trip-hop sound, you can still find plenty of similarities between their album covers.
-That's Massive Attack's 1998 album, Mezzanine, uses an extreme close-up of a stag beetle; on Flying Lotus' 2008 offering, Los Angeles, it looks like the bug has mated with the creature from Alien.
+Massive Attack vs. Flying LotusEven if the electro act Flying Lotus' music doesn't sound like Massive Attack's distinctive Bristol trip-hop sound, you can still find plenty of similarities between their album covers.
+Massive Attack's 1998 album, Mezzanine, uses an extreme close-up of a stag beetle; on Flying Lotus' 2008 offering, Los Angeles, it looks like the bug has mated with the creature from Alien.

-Kiss vs. LordiIn 1982, Creatures of the Night celebrated Kiss's comeback.
-For their 2009 single Beast Loose in Paradise, the Scandinavian band Lordi, whose members also wear masks and make-up on stage, didn't hide their admiration for this mythic band.
+Kiss vs. LordiIn 1982, Creatures Of The Night celebrated Kiss's comeback.
+For their 2009 single Beast Loose in Paradise, the Scandinavian band Lordi, whose members also wear masks and makeup on stage, also went with a blue-toned look with glowing eyes.

-The Rolling Stones vs. Motley CrueReplacing glimmer with glam and jeans for leather, Motley Crue paid tribute to the Rolling Stones famous 1971 Sticky Fingers album cover on their 1981 release Too Fast For Love.
+The Rolling Stones vs. Mötley CrüeReplacing glimmer with glam and jeans for leather, Mötley Crüe paid tribute to the Rolling Stones' 1971 Sticky Fingers album cover (designed by Andy Warhol) on their 1981 release, Too Fast For Love.